Bank of America Tower (Manhattan): 2003–2004: Bank of America and final plans

 In mid-2003, Durst announced he would request $650 million in tax-free Liberty bonds, allocated for September 11 recovery efforts, to finance the building's construction.
 This request, along with a similar one for the New York Times Building three blocks southwest, received public criticism.
 At a hearing the September, members of the public expressed their opposition to the usage of tax-free bonds for the project.
 Some opponents criticized Durst's donations to New York governor George Pataki, which they saw as corruption.
 Other critics said the bonds should be used for projects in Lower Manhattan, which was more heavily affected by the attacks, instead of Midtown.
 The city's Industrial Development Agency approved the bonds anyway.
 Bernstein spoke against the planned use of eminent domain to seize his land.
 The New York state government told Durst it could use eminent domain on the remaining lots, even though the land to be condemned was not in a "blighted" area, if he could sign an anchor tenant for the planned building.

-Durst and Bank of America announced in December 2003 that they would jointly develop a 51-story tower at 1 Bryant Park, to be designed by Cookfox.
+Durst and Bank of America announced in December 2003 that they would jointly develop a 51-story tower at 1 Bryant Park, to be designed by Cookfox, a partnership between Robert Fox and Richard Cook.
 The bank would occupy about half of the building's planned 2.1 e6ft2 of office space.
 Shortly afterward, Bernstein and his partners agreed to sell their land for $46 million, or 384 $/ft2, to Durst and Bank of America.
 Only the corner lot at 43rd Street and Sixth Avenue remained to be acquired.
 The announcement of Bank of America's tenancy had spurred interest in office space leasing among smaller companies, as well as investment in the stretch of 42nd Street between Bryant Park and Times Square.
 1 Bryant Park was also to be one of several buildings around Times Square being developed for financial services companies.
-Durst notified the operators of Henry Miller's Theatre that the theater would have to be closed and demolished to make way for 1 Bryant Park's construction.
-Consequently, the old theater closed in January 2004.
-By that month, Durst had acquired the final property and was planning to move the National Debt Clock.
+Durst was obligated to keep one existing building on the site, Henry Miller's Theatre, whose facade was formally protected as a city landmark.
+Durst notified the theater's operators in late 2003 that it would have to be closed and rebuilt.
+The old theater closed in January 2004, by which Durst had acquired the final property and was planning to move the National Debt Clock.